sumul/fakething/README.md

 fakething
 =========

-A fake, temporary, useless thing
+A fake, temporary, useless thing.

+Requires nose (for no reason).